shah/tsd-typed-data-gen/README.md

 TypeScript, Visual Studio Code and other TypeScript-based editors can provide excellent syntax highlighting and error detection support.

-# Usage
+# Usage - TypeScript that generates JSON

-To use this library, first create any TypeScript file and define any arbitrary data structures.
+To use this library to generate valid, type-safe JSON, first create any TypeScript file and define any arbitrary data structures.
 Inside the TypeScript file, the `content` or any other variable can be generated organically or automatically with any level of complexity.
-Then, just `CliArgsEmitter`at the bottom of the file.
+Then, just add `CliArgsEmitter`at the bottom of the file.

 ```javascript
 import * as typedDataGen from "https://denopkg.com/shah/tsd-typed-data-gen/mod.ts";